colomemaria/pyEpiAneufinder/README.md

 # pyEpiAneufinder: Identifying copy number alterations from single-cell ATAC-seq data

-This package is the python version of our R package epiAneufinder, contacting the same functionalities.
+This package is the python version of our R package epiAneufinder (based on version 1.1.1).
+The python package is still in beta-testing and contains still reduced parameter options compared to the R version.
+Please report any issues and improvement suggestions via github.

 epiAneufinder is an algorithm used for calling Copy Number Variations (CNVs) from single-cell ATAC (scATAC) data.
 Single-cell open chromatin profiling via the single-cell Assay for Transposase-Accessible Chromatin using sequencing (scATAC-seq) assay has become a mainstream measurement of open chromatin in single-cells. epiAneufinder exploits the read count information from scATAC-seq data to extract genome-wide copy number variations (CNVs) for each individual cell. epiAneufinder allows the addition of single-cell CNV information to scATAC-seq data, without the need of additional experiments, unlocking a layer of genomic variation which is otherwise unexplored.